 Don’t let money keep you from getting out into the world.
 Be smart and get prepared and you can enjoy traveling without going broke.
-Here’s 8 tips to make you the most frugal traveler of them all.
+Here are 8 tips to make you the most frugal traveler of them all.

 There are tons of cheap lodging options available for travelers.
 Hostels are always a cheaper option than hotels, and if you really want to keep costs down check out volunteer programs such as WWOOF that exchange labor for bedding and meals or couch surfing– where you not only get a free bed but a chance to meet new peeps.